Blood And Breath Tests

 Pennsylvania’s Implied Consent Law requires that you submit to a chemical test of your blood, breath, or urine if you are arrested for DUI.
-In Western Pennsylvania, when blood is drawn, it is tested at either a certified hospital or a county or state crime lab.
+In Western Pennsylvania, when blood is drawn, it is tested at either a certified hospital, The Allegheny County Medical Examiner’s Office, or The Pennsylvania State Police crime lab.
 There is a huge difference between hospital testing and crime-lab testing.
 Both types of testing can be fraught with error.
 Furthermore, preservation and storage methods of testing samples are always critical to determining the accuracy of these tests.

 If you refused the blood test, you may still be able to get the charges lowered if the police did not get a search warrant.

-Call immediately for your FREE telephone strategy session to see if you may be eligible for a dismissal or reduction of your charges based on this United States Supreme Court decision.
+Call immediately for your FREE telephone consultation to see if you may be eligible for a dismissal or reduction of your charges based on this United States Supreme Court decision.

 Faulty Tests as DUI Defense